TencentARC/PhotoMaker/README.md

 If you want to run it on MAC, you should follow [this Instruction](MacGPUEnv.md) and then run the app.py.

 ## Usage Tips:
-- Upload more photos of the person to be customized to improve ID fidelty.
+- Upload more photos of the person to be customized to improve ID fidelity.
 If the input is Asian face(s), maybe consider adding 'asian' before the class word, e.g., `asian woman img`
 - When stylizing, does the generated face look too realistic?
-Adjust the Style strength to 30-50, the larger the number, the less ID fidelty, but the stylization ability will be better.
+Adjust the Style strength to 30-50, the larger the number, the less ID fidelity, but the stylization ability will be better.
 You could also try out other base models or LoRAs with good stylization effects.
 - For faster speed, reduce the number of generated images and sampling steps.
 However, please note that reducing the sampling steps may compromise the ID fidelity.

 # Related Resources